Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-When Report Requirement is Complicated.
+When the Report Requirement is Complicated.

-Using Sub-Query in Criteria Row.
+Using a Sub-Query in the Criteria Row.

 Let us look at a simple Query that uses a sub-query in the criteria section to filter data from the Orders Table.
-In the Orders table, there are about 830 Orders ranging OrderIDs from 10248 to 11077.
-We need to filter certain Groups of Order (say Order Numbers 10248,10254,10260,10263,10267,10272,10283) for review.
+In the Orders table, about 830 Orders OrderIDs range from 10248 to 11077.
+We need to filter certain Groups of Order (say Order Numbers 10248, 10254, 10260, 10263, 10267, 10272, 10283) for review.

 Following is an SQL of a sample Query that filters the above Orders without the use of a Sub-Query: